JulioCz36/TP1-Part2-ProgrVJ-I/README.md

 ## 👨‍💻 Autor

-**JulioCZ**
-1st Semester – 2025
-Technical Degree in Video Game Design and Programming
+**JulioCZ** - Technical Degree in Video Game Design and Programming